 Personal electronics or other valuables should not be brought to school and may be subject to confiscation.
+The school is not responsible for any lost, stolen or broken items.

 THE DIGNITY FOR ALL STUDENTS ACT

 The Dignity for All Students Act (DASA) prohibits harassment and discrimination of students by peers and by school personnel.
 It covers all public elementary and secondary aged students and applies to behaviors on school property, in school buildings, on a school bus, as well as school-sponsored events or activities.
 The District has identified at least one employee at every school to serve as the DASA coordinator.
 The law requires these individuals to be trained to "handle human relations" in the protected areas and sets the expectation that all administrative staff have also been apprised of the intent, purpose and requirements of the Act.
 An overview of DASA is to be provided on an annual basis to faculty, staff and students.
 Such training for staff and students is intended to raise awareness, provide strategies for prevention, and offer methods of responding to acts of discrimination and/or harassment.